JaKuba23/SOC-Bank-Honeypot/README.md

-# Currency Phish & SOC Honeypot Dashboard
+# SOC Bank Honeypot Dashboard

-**Currency Phish & SOC Honeypot Dashboard** is a professional, visually appealing, and educational web application simulating an online banking system with integrated Security Operations Center (SOC) monitoring.
+**SOC Bank Honeypot Dashboard** is a professional, visually appealing, and educational web application simulating an online banking system with integrated Security Operations Center (SOC) monitoring.
 Built with a modern React frontend and a Python Flask backend, this project demonstrates real-time detection, logging, and visualization of suspicious activities—key skills for SOC Analysts and cybersecurity professionals.

 ---